gyf1214/getssl.py/README.md

   "baseDomain": "Base domain in dnspod",
   "baseDomain": "xyz.org",
-  "workingDir": "Working directory to save the certs.", "workingDir": "Each cert is identified by domain and date,", "workingDir": "so note that cert with same domain and signed in the same date will overwrite previous one.", "workingDir": "~/.ssl"
+  "workingDir": "Working directory to save the certs.", "workingDir": "Each cert is identified by domain and date.", "workingDir": "Note that cert with same domain and signed in the same date will overwrite previous one.", "workingDir": "~/.ssl"
 }
 ```